 - Conveniently Interrupted Document: The email John receives from his friend contains a fragment of a sentence, which in context would seem harmless but by itself seems cryptic and sinister.

 - Cruel Twist Ending: John was completely right about the invasion.
-Unable to be possessed due to the fact that he stabbed his own eyes out, doctors taken over by aliens drag him away and keep him in a holding cell for the foreseeable future, trying to convince him that there is no invasion.
+Unable to be possessed due to the fact that he stabbed his own eyes out, doctors taken over by the entity him away and keep him in a holding cell for the foreseeable future, trying to convince him that there is no invasion.
 Meanwhile, he continues to hold out false hope that Amy is still herself and will come and help him.

 - Eye Scream: John stabs his eyes out with a pencil when the doctors come to take him away.